 3. In a form in which access to or processing of the data is practicable.

-The individual who surrendered his/her personal data is the “Data Subject”.
-The organization or party who use the personal data is the “Data User”.
-Privacy Commissioner for Personal Data, Hong Kong is responsible for the enforcement and promotion of the requirements of the Ordinance.
+Examples of personal data include HKID number, personal phone number, passport number, date of birth, personal address, video recording of an individual, comments on individual performance in an appraisal, etc. The individual who surrenders his/her personal data is the “Data Subject”.
+The organisation or party that uses the personal data is the “Data User”.
+The Privacy Commissioner for Personal Data, Hong Kong is responsible for the enforcement and promotion of the requirements of the Ordinance.

 Six Data Protection Principles of the Personal Data (Privacy) Ordinance:

-There are six Data Protection Principles required by the Personal Data (Privacy) Ordinance.
+There are six Data Protection Principles under the Personal Data (Privacy) Ordinance.
 (Reference: website of the Office of the Privacy Commissioner for Personal Data)

-• DPP2: all practicable steps shall be taken to ensure the accuracy of personal data; data shall be deleted upon fulfillment of the purpose for which the data are used.
+• DPP2: all practicable steps shall be taken to ensure the accuracy of personal data; data shall be deleted upon fulfillment of the purpose for which the data is used.

-• DPP3: unless the data subject has given prior consent, personal data shall be used for the purpose for which they were originally collected or a directly related purpose.
+• DPP3: unless the data subject has given prior consent, personal data shall be used for the purpose for which it was originally collected or a directly related purpose.

-• DPP4: all practicable steps shall be taken to ensure that personal data are protected against unauthorized or accidental access, processing or erasure.
+• DPP4: all practicable steps shall be taken to ensure that personal data is protected against unauthorised or accidental access, processing or erasure.

 • DPP5: formulates and provides policies and practices in relation to personal data.